pwncollege/linux-luminarium/commands/cat/DESCRIPTION.md

 Finally, if you give no arguments at all, `cat` will read from the terminal input and output it.
 We'll explore that in later challenges...

-In this challenge, I will make the `/flag` file readable.
+In this challenge, I will copy the flag to the `flag` file in your home directory (where your shell starts).
 Go read it with `cat`!